ludovitkapusta/react-easy-notifications/README.md

 Sets content, or the body of the notification.
 You can use your own style by using `.notification-content` class.

 #### `duration` | number
 Sets how long will notification be shown to the user.
-Expects number.
 If duration is not set, notification will live until page is refreshed or `<NotificationsContainer />` is unmounted.
-#### `onCreate` | funciton
+#### `onCreate` | function
 Gives you ability to call your own callback when notification was created.
-Expects function.
-#### `onClose`  | funciton
+#### `onClose`  | function
 Gives you ability to call your own callback when notification was closed.
-Expects function.
 #### `closeOnClick`: | bool
 Allow/disallow closing notification by clicking on the notification
 #### `target`: | string